Adapt

 Learning Pipeline

-When you feed data into a neuron (via learn() on a standalone neuron, or inject() on a Brain), it goes through two phases:
+When data flows into a neuron (via learn() on a standalone neuron, or inject() on a Brain), it goes through two phases:

-1. Observe — The neuron decides what's relevant.
-An LLM reads each incoming item against the neuron's purpose and filters out what doesn't belong.
+1. Observe — the neuron decides what's relevant.
+An LLM reads each item against the neuron's purpose and filters out what doesn't belong.
 Relevant items become observations, each scored by importance (0–1).
-Irrelevant items are dismissed — but tracked, so the system can detect coverage gaps over time.
+Irrelevant items are dismissed but tracked, so the system can detect coverage gaps over time.
 Observations are buffered until there are enough to synthesize.

-2. Understand — Once enough observations have accumulated (controlled by configurable thresholds — observation count or token count), the neuron synthesizes them into knowledge.
-How this works depends on the neuron type: a TextNeuron produces an evolving narrative, while a ListNeuron uses an LLM agent with add/update/remove tools to maintain a structured collection.
-Each synthesis also produces a significance rating (routine, notable, critical) so you can react to important changes.
+2. Understand — once enough observations have accumulated (controlled by configurable thresholds — observation count or token count), the neuron synthesizes them into knowledge.
+How this works depends on the neuron type.
+Each synthesis produces a significance rating (routine, notable, critical).

 Querying is separate from learning: when you ask a question, the LLM reads the neuron's accumulated understanding and answers with relevance and confidence scores.
-It doesn't re-process raw data — it reads the synthesized knowledge.
+It doesn't re-process raw data.

 Brain vs Standalone